intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **occurence.py** 🠊 this script computes the last step of the proposed algorithm, examining if the label names are detected into each abstract segment, otherwise it returns None.
 Its produced file is found in the pre-comouted folder (*predictions_label_occurence.pickle*).

-- **apply_occurence.py** 🠊 this file combines the predictions from label occurence with any provided ranking from the (un)weighted stages, storing the final decisions of the proposed algorithm into one proper .pickle file per time .
+- **apply_occurence.py** 🠊 this file combines the predictions from label occurence with any provided ranking from the (un)weighted stages, storing the final decisions of the proposed algorithm into a proper *.pickle* file per time .

 - **IBZSL_evaluate.py** 🠊 the script through which the Coverage and 1-error metric are computed for the proposed algorithm, as well as for the rest ones, apart for the NN_baselines, as they are recorded into the original work.
 Additional histograms and frequency of correct predictions are computed through this script, which are not recorded into the manuscript due to lack of space